Zubax/canface_cf2/README.md

 Along with that, all these interfaces are connected to additional PLS connectors (regular 0.1` single row pin headers).
 These connectors may be used for production testing purposes.

 Each individual Babel can be turned off using the corresponding dip switch.
-CAN bus termination resistor on each individual Babel can also be connected to the bus using a corresponding dip switch.

 ## Standalone debugging tool
 In standalone debugging tool using scenario (when pin headers are not used) Babel-Babel is constructed using a "novel approach" often called oreo-construction.